vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 * Verify all tables changing have primary keys.
 * Test all changes on a staging server which has the same schema and at least 90% of the same amount of data.
-* Run through the whole procedure and not the time.
+* Run through the whole procedure and note the time.
     * First use --dry-run on staging server to see if there are any errors.
     * Then use --progress and --execute.
     * Note the time to change.
 Double the time for production as a rule of thumb.
 * Write up your ticket and make a plan for the changes.
-Notify parties involved and make a meeting is necessary.
+Notify parties involved and make a meeting if necessary.
 Verify with the software developers that the changes are backwards compatible to the software.
 Include a backout plan if things go wrong.
 Give yourself twice as much time as you think you need.
 Four times it took in staging.
 * When you start the meeting at a particular time for the changes